DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/PowerApp.md

 -	**Terms Conditions URL** – Terms and conditions URI for the organization
 -	**User Guide URL** – URL redirecting to the user guide for the product
 -	**Support Email ID** – Email contact for product help support

+## Reports
+**Expiry(s)** report displays the customer product licenses that are due to expire.
+Filter options include: <br>
+-	This week
+-	This month
+-	Next three months
+-	Next six months
+- Within this year <br>

+An additional filter option **Include over due expiry(s)** will display licenses that have already expired. <br>

+Azure Application Insights can be used to run analytics to show various error calls or run SQL statements for reporting purposes.

 # Installation of PowerApp
 Enquire ECLANZProductSupport@dxc.com for the latest version of the PowerApp.